Amur Cherry - Prunus maackii

 Fruit color: black

-Fruit characteristics: attracts birds; not showy; fruit, twigs, or foliage cause significant litter problems [1].
+Fruit characteristics: attracts birds; not showy; fruit, twigs, or foliage cause litter problems [1].

 References: